anima-wg/constrained-6tisch-anima-dtls-join-proxy/constrained-anima-dtls-join-proxy.md

 The Join-proxy is stateless to minimize the requirements on the constrained Join-proxy device.

 If an untrusted DTLS Client that can only use link-local addressing wants to contact a trusted end-point EST Server, it sends the DTLS message to the Join Proxy.
-The Join Proxy encapsulates this message into a new type of message called Join ProxY (JPY) message.
-The JPY message consists of two parts:
+The Join Proxy extends this message into a new type of message called Join ProxY (JPY) message and sends it on to the EST server.
+The JPY message payload consists of two parts:

-  * Header (H) field: consisting of the source link-local address and port of the DTLS Client device, and
+  * Header (H) field: consisting of the source link-local address and port of the Pledge (P), and
   * Contents (C) field: containing the original DTLS message.

- On receiving the JPY message, the EST Server decapsulates it to retrieve the two parts.
-It uses the Header field information to transiently store the DTLS Client's address and port.
+ On receiving the JPY message, the EST Server retrieves the two parts.
 The EST
+ Server transiently stores the Header field information.
- Server then performs the normal DTLS operations on the DTLS message from the Contents field.
-However, when the EST Server replies, it also encapsulates its DTLS message in a JPY message back to the Join Proxy.
+ The EST server uses the Contents field to execute the EST server functionality.
+However, when the EST Server replies, it also extends its DTLS message with the header field in a JPY message and sends it back to the Join Proxy.
 The Header contains the original source link-local address and port of the DTLS Client from the transient state stored earlier (which can now be discarded) and the Contents field contains the DTLS message.

-On receiving the JPY message, the Join Proxy decapsulates it to retrieve the two parts.
+On receiving the JPY message, the Join Proxy retrieves the two parts.
 It uses the Header field to route the DTLS message retrieved from the Contents field to the joining node.

 The {{fig-join}} depicts the message flow diagram when the EST